Fleming v Ontario: In lower courts

 The trial judge found that the province had infringed Fleming's rights, and found it guilty of battery, wrongful arrest, and false imprisonment.
 The judge ordered the province to pay over $139,000 in general damages to Fleming, over $150,000 in legal cost, and an additional $5,000 in punitive damages over their breach of his Charter rights.
 In her ruling, the trial judge stated that the OPP should not have arrested Fleming, who had done nothing unlawful, over a fear that there would a breach of peace.
 In her ruling she accepted that such arrests might sometimes be lawful, but that in this case the risk of a breach of peace was not substantial, not imminent, and that the police had other reasonable alternatives like setting up a buffer zone.

 On appeal, the Ontario Court of Appeal overturned her decision, holding that the police had the power to perform arrests to prevent an anticipated breach of peace under the ancillary powers doctrine.
-According to the Court of Appeal, the judge had erred in holding there was no imminent risk of a breach of peace because she considered the conflict from an narrow perspective, rather than seeing it in the broader context of the past clashes in Caledonia.
+According to the Court of Appeal, the judge had erred in holding there was no imminent risk of a breach of peace because she considered the conflict from a narrow perspective, rather than seeing it in the broader context of the past clashes in Caledonia.
 The Court cleared the province of all wrong-doing, with the exception of battery, for which it ordered a new trial to determine if excessive force had been used.

-Judgement
+Supreme Court Judgement

 Justice Suzanne Côté, writing for a unanimous court, overturned the Court of Appeals' decision, and held that the province was guilty of wrongful arrest, false imprisonment, and battery.

 The Court, in applying the Ancillary Powers Doctrine test for police powers, considered: